 5.1 Get Started with LabTalk

 A LabTalk script is a single block of code that is received by the LabTalk interpreter.
-A LabTalk script is composed of one or more complete programming statements, each of which performs an action.
-Each statement in a script should end with a semicolon, which separates it from other statements.
+A LabTalk script is composed of single or multiple statements, each performing an action.

-The LabTalk programming statements can be written from several elements, which are: system variables, commands, functions, macros, objects and X-Functions.
+The statements can be written from several elements, which are: system variables, commands, functions, macros, objects and X-Functions.

 What You Will Learn

 In this tutorial, you will learn basic statements with different elements and different ways to run LabTalk script in Origin:

 The Script Window is a text editor with the additional feature of carrying out LabTalk script execution.
 It is most useful for executing single line or short scripts.
 The Script Window is not a child window and therefore not saved as part of a project.

 - Select Window:Script Window menu (or press Shift + Alt + 3) to open the Script Window.